Canucks overcome 3-goal deficit to stun Oilers 5-4 in Game 1

 VANCOUVER, British Columbia (AP) — Conor Garland broke a tie with 5:34 left and the Vancouver Canucks overcame a three-goal deficit to beat the Edmonton Oilers 5-4 on Wednesday night in Game 1 of the second-round playoff series.

-Garland took a short pass from Dakota Joshua, faked a slap shot at the right circle, sped in on Stuart Skinner and slipped a wrist shot between his legs from a sharp angle for Vancouver's second goal in 39 seconds and third in 4:48.
+Garland took a short pass from Dakota Joshua, faked a slap shot at the right circle and slipped a wrist shot between goalie Stuart Skinner’s legs from a sharp angle for Vancouver’s second goal in 39 seconds and third in 4:48.

+“Everybody wants to be in that moment,” Garland said.
+“We understand when you have to execute and when you dig a hole like that, you got to execute if you want to get back in the game.
+And I think that was the biggest thing in the third, that we just executed and buried our chances.”

 Game 2 is Friday night in Vancouver.